AbbVie (NYSE:ABBV) Updates FY 2021 Earnings Guidance

-AbbVie (NYSE:ABBV) issued an update on its FY 2021 earnings guidance on Friday morning.
-The company provided earnings per share (EPS) guidance of $12.520-$12.620 for the period, compared to the Thomson Reuters consensus estimate of $12.600.
+AbbVie (NYSE:ABBV) updated its FY 2021 earnings guidance on Friday.
+The company provided earnings per share guidance of $12.520-$12.620 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $12.600.
 The company issued revenue guidance of -.

-AbbVie (NYSE:ABBV) last posted its earnings results on Thursday, April 29th.
-The company reported $2.95 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $2.83 by $0.12.
-AbbVie had a net margin of 10.28% and a return on equity of 136.75%.
-The business had revenue of $13.01 billion for the quarter, compared to analyst estimates of $12.84 billion.
-During the same quarter in the prior year, the firm earned $2.42 EPS.
-The firm’s quarterly revenue was up 50.9% compared to the same quarter last year.
-As a group, sell-side analysts predict that AbbVie will post 12.63 EPS for the current fiscal year.

-A number of brokerages have commented on ABBV.
-Royal Bank of Canada began coverage on shares of AbbVie in a report on Wednesday, April 7th.
-They set a $135.00 price objective on the stock.
-Truist initiated coverage on shares of AbbVie in a report on Tuesday.
-They set a buy rating and a $124.08 price objective on the stock.
-Truist Securities initiated coverage on shares of AbbVie in a research report on Tuesday.
+A number of equities analysts have recently issued reports on the company.
+BMO Capital Markets raised their price target on AbbVie from $127.00 to $129.00 and gave the stock an outperform rating in a research note on Monday, May 3rd.
+SVB Leerink raised their price target on AbbVie from $144.00 to $145.00 and gave the stock an outperform rating in a research note on Monday.
+Truist Securities began coverage on AbbVie in a research report on Tuesday, July 27th.
 They set a buy rating and a $117.00 target price on the stock.
-Piper Sandler upped their target price on shares of AbbVie from $120.00 to $124.00 and gave the company an overweight rating in a research report on Friday, April 30th.
-Finally, Daiwa Capital Markets initiated coverage on shares of AbbVie in a research report on Friday, July 2nd.
+Truist began coverage on AbbVie in a research report on Tuesday, July 27th.
+They set a buy rating and a $124.08 target price on the stock.
+Finally, Daiwa Capital Markets began coverage on AbbVie in a research report on Friday, July 2nd.
 They set an outperform rating on the stock.
-One equities research analyst has rated the stock with a sell rating, one has given a hold rating and thirteen have given a buy rating to the company.
-AbbVie presently has an average rating of Buy and a consensus target price of $121.08.
+One investment analyst has rated the stock with a sell rating, two have issued a hold rating and fourteen have assigned a buy rating to the company’s stock.
+The company currently has an average rating of Buy and a consensus target price of $122.01.

-In other AbbVie news, SVP Carrie C. Strom sold 4,184 shares of the business’s stock in a transaction that occurred on Monday, May 3rd.
-The stock was sold at an average price of $112.40, for a total value of $470,281.60.
-Following the transaction, the senior vice president now directly owns 63,409 shares of the company’s stock, valued at $7,127,171.60.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-0.09% of the stock is owned by insiders.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, August 16th.
+Shareholders of record on Thursday, July 15th will be issued a dividend of $1.30 per share.
+The ex-dividend date of this dividend is Wednesday, July 14th.
+This represents a $5.20 dividend on an annualized basis and a yield of 4.52%.
+AbbVie’s dividend payout ratio is presently 49.24%.

-A hedge fund recently bought a new stake in AbbVie stock.
-OLD Mission Capital LLC bought a new position in shares of AbbVie Inc. (NYSE:ABBV) during the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor bought 2,767 shares of the company’s stock, valued at approximately $242,000.
-65.98% of the stock is currently owned by hedge funds and other institutional investors.
+An institutional investor recently bought a new position in AbbVie stock.
+OLD Mission Capital LLC bought a new position in AbbVie Inc. (NYSE:ABBV) during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund bought 2,767 shares of the company’s stock, valued at approximately $242,000.
+Institutional investors own 65.98% of the company’s stock.

 AbbVie, Inc is a research-based biopharmaceutical company, which engages in the development and sale of pharmaceutical products.
 It focuses on treating conditions such as chronic autoimmune diseases in rheumatology, gastroenterology, and dermatology; oncology, including blood cancers; virology, including hepatitis C virus (HCV) and human immunodeficiency virus (HIV); neurological disorders, such as Parkinson’s disease; metabolic diseases, comprising thyroid disease and complications associated with cystic fibrosis; pain associated with endometriosis; and other serious health conditions.